 By the time July rolls around, we've usually spent a lot of time in our yards with our trusty lawn mowers.

-But with a lot of more summer left to enjoy you lawn, what are you to do?
+But with a lot of more summer left to enjoy your lawn, what are you to do?

-Drought - in hot climates with watering restrictions, avoiding the effects of drought are pretty much inevitable.
-In the hot, hot heat of the summer, starting from the top, blades of grass will shrink and wilt.
+In hot climates with watering restrictions, the effects of drought are pretty much inevitable.
+In the heat of the summer, starting from the top, blades of grass will shrink and wilt.

-Insect Damage - this can usually be identified by an unsightly, spreading brown patch on your lawn.
-These pests include grubs, mites and earwigs.
+Insect damage can usually be identified by an unsightly, spreading brown patch on your lawn.
+The most common lawn pests include grubs, mites, and earwigs.

 The best way to deal with insects is to choose a specially-formulated fertilizer or pesticide.
 If you use a pesticide, apply it conservatively and also keep all pets away at least until it has dried.

-Fungi might appear as mushrooms, or they might be as subtle as brown rings in your grass, this is often fungus.
-Fungi move easily, so try to not walk all over infected areas.
-The easiest remedy is to feed your lawn with a store-bought fertilizer.
-Other options include adding compost to infected areas or to dethatch your lawn.
+Fungi might appear as mushrooms, or they might be as subtle as brown rings in your grass.
+Fungi spread easily, so try to not walk all over infected areas.
+The easiest remedy is to feed your lawn with an organic, slow-release fertilizer.
+Other options include applying fungicide to infected areas or dethatching your lawn.

-In a lot of cases, improving the health of your lawn can be as simple as applying a fertilizer.
+In a lot of cases, improving the health of your lawn can be as simple as applying fertilizer or pesticide.
 But it's not like you're just going to grab a handful of it and throw it your yard.

 The best, most consistent way to treat your lawn is with a spreader.
-Whether it's tow-behind or walk-behind, you can ensure you cover all your lawn by taking passes up and down your lawn like you would with a mower.
+Whether it's tow-behind or walk-behind, you can ensure you cover all your lawn by taking passes up and down your lawn the way you would with a mower.